91juhwang/10k-notification-service/README.md

 3. Validate behavior manually with running services and simulator.
 4. Run checks and update `NEXT.md`.
 5. Stop for human validation and commit at each phase gate.

-## Gated Delivery
-Delivery is phased and controlled via `NEXT.md`:
-1. Implement one phase.
-2. Stop at gate.
-3. Human validates.
-4. Human commits.
-5. Continue to next phase.